opurba2004/opurba2004/README.md

-- 👋 Hi, I’m @opurba2004
+- 👋 Hi, I’m Opurba
 - 👀 I’m interested in STEM
-- 🌱 I’m currently learning coding in Python
+- 🌱 Knows programming languages such as Python, Java and Javascript
-- 💞️ I’m looking to collaborate on beginner projects for Cyber Security
+- 2nd year Cyber Securty & Digital Forensic student at Kingston University
 - 📫 How to reach me opurba2004@gmail.com

 <!---